pjkundert/python-slip39/README.txt

 Creating Ethereum, Bitcoin and other accounts is complex and fraught with potential for loss of funds.

-A BIP-39 seed recovery phrase helps, but a *single* lapse in security dooms the account (and all derived accounts, in fact).
+A 12- or 24-word BIP-39 seed recovery Mmnemonic Phrase helps, but a *single* lapse in security dooms the account (and all derived accounts, in fact).
 If someone finds your recovery phrase (or you lose it), the accounts derived from that seed are /gone/.

 The SLIP-39 standard allows you to split the seed between 1, 2, or more groups of several mnemonic recovery phrases.
-This is better, but creating such accounts is difficult; presently, only the Trezor supports these, and they can only be created "manually".
+This is better, but creating such accounts is difficult; presently, only the Trezor supports these directly, and they can only be created "manually".
 Writing down 5 or more sets of 20 words is difficult, error-prone and time consuming.

-The [python-slip39] project (and the [SLIP-39 macOS/win32 App]) exists
-to assist in the safe creation and documentation of [Hierarchical Deterministic (HD) Wallet] seeds and derived accounts, with various SLIP-39 sharing parameters.
-It generates the new random wallet seed, and generates the expected standard Ethereum account(s) (at [derivation path] `m/44'/60'/0'/0/0' by default) and Bitcoin accounts (at Bech32 derivation path `m/84'/0'/0'/0/0' by default), with wallet address and QR code (compatible with Trezor and Ledger derivations).
-It produces the required SLIP-39 phrases, and outputs a single PDF containing all the required printable cards to document the seed (and the specified derived accounts).

-Output of BIP-38 or JSON encrypted Paper Wallets is supported, for import into standard software cryptocurrency wallets.

-On an secure (ideally air-gapped) computer, new seeds can safely be generated and the PDF saved to a USB drive for printing (or directly printed without the file being saved to disk.).
-Presently, `slip39' can output example ETH, BTC, LTC, DOGE, BNB, CRO and XRP addresses derived from the seed, to /illustrate/ what accounts are associated with the backed-up seed.
-Recovery of the seed to a [Trezor "Model T"] is simple, by entering the mnemonics right on the device.

-We also support backup of existing insecure and unreliable BIP-39 Seed Phrases as SLIP-39 Mnemonic cards, for existing BIP-39 hardware wallets like the [Ledger Nano], etc.!
-Recover from your existing BIP-39 Seed Phrase Mnemonic, select "Using BIP-39" (and enter your BIP-39 passphrase), and generate a set of SLIP-39 Mnemonic cards.
-Later, use the SLIP-39 App to recover from your SLIP-39 Mnemonic cards, click "Using BIP-39" to get your BIP-39 Mnemonic back, and use it (and your passphrase) to recover your accounts to your Ledger (or other) hardware wallet.

 Table of Contents
 ─────────────────

+1. Hardware Wallet "Seed" Configuration
-1. Security with Availability
+2. Security with Availability
 ..
 1. Shamir's Secret Sharing System (SSSS)
-2. SLIP-39 Account Creation, Recovery and Generation
+3. SLIP-39 Account Creation, Recovery and Generation
 ..
 1. Creating New SLIP-39 Recoverable Seeds
 .....
 1. Paper Wallets
 .....
 2. Supported Cryptocurrencies